Our Anglican Heritage

 The Anglican Church is both like and unlike the Roman Catholic Church.
 We are like the Roman Church in that we both uphold the traditional orders of ordained ministry: bishop, priest, and deacon; we both accept the first seven ecumenical councils and the theological statements made by those councils as normative; and many of our churches celebrate the Lord’s Supper every Sunday.

 Chief among the ways we are different is that the Anglican Church embraces the theology of the Reformation, and continues to uphold the supreme authority of Holy Scripture.
+For a statement of classic Anglican Reformed docrtine, read the 39 Articles of Religion.
 Anglican Churches are not under the jurisdictional authority of the Bishop of Rome, nor do we require celibacy of the clergy.
 Anglicans disagree with the emphasis on and elevation of Mary in recent Roman tradition.
 While we both believe in the real presence of Christ in the Eucharist, our views on how that happens are different.

 10. How are we the same as, and different from, other evangelical churches?